delight-im/PHP-Foundation/README.md

 For information on how to use these two classes, please refer to [the documentation of the session and cookie library](https://github.com/delight-im/PHP-Cookie).

-**Note:** You don't have to include these two classes yourself anymore.
+**Note:** You don’t have to include these two classes yourself anymore.
 They are included and loaded automatically.

 ### Flash messages